Lifting restrictions on APRNs will increase access to quality health care in Kentucky.

 With health care resources stretched to the limit…and pushed beyond capacity during the pandemic, Kentucky has entrusted Advanced Practice Registered Nurses (APRNs) to help meet the increasing demand for quality health care.
 Yet, outdated Kentucky laws prevent APRNs from practicing to the full extent of their education and training.
 We need your help to permanently lift these restrictions so that Kentucky APRNs can continue to provide vital health services and expand access to care to rural and underserved communities.

 With some of the lowest ranked health care in the nation, it’s time for action.
-Please support APRNs by urging Kentucky lawmakers to vote YES on Senate Bill 78.
+Please urge Kentucky lawmakers to vote YES on the Senate Bill to support APRNs.

 Kentucky Health Care Facts